Performance Tips¶

 Indexing large photo and video collections benefits from plenty of memory for caching and processing large media files.
 Ideally, the amount of RAM should match the number of physical CPU cores.
 If not, reduce the number of workers as explained below.

-Also ensure that your server has at least 4 GB of swap configured and avoid setting a hard memory limit as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files.
+Also ensure that your server has at least 4 GB of swap configured and avoid setting a hard memory limit as this can cause unexpected restarts when the indexer temporarily needs more memory to process large files.
 Indexing RAW images and high-resolution panoramas may require additional swap space and/or physical memory beyond the recommended minimum.

 RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.
 We take no responsibility for instability or performance problems if your device does not meet the requirements.

-Server CPU
+Server CPU¶

 Last but not least, performance can be limited by your server CPU.
 If you've tried everything else, then only moving your instance to a more powerful device or cloud server may help.